citp/privacy-policy-historical/p/ps/psy/psychotactics.com.md

-> *The following text is extracted and transformed from the psychotactics.com privacy policy that was archived on 2013-12-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131228133453id_/http%3A//psychotactics.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the psychotactics.com privacy policy that was archived on 2014-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140629233947id_/http%3A//www.psychotactics.com/privacy) for the most accurate reproduction.*

-# Privacy - Psychotactics.com - Big and Small Business Ideas
+# Privacy - Small Business Marketing Ideas: Psychological Marketing Tactics

 Psychotactics.com knows that you care how information about you is used and shared, and we appreciate your trust that we will do so carefully and sensibly.
 This notice describes our privacy policy.
 By visiting Psychotactics.com, you are accepting the practices described in this Privacy Notice.